ThisTestUser/FarLandsChronicles/Chapter 5 - The Great Beyond (1.12.2)/Part 1 - Fartherer-est Lands (no fix).md

-With the far lands re-enabled, the fartherer/est lands do not seem to exist at all (vanilla) or seems to exist as a "jump" in the terrain (Forge).
+With the far lands re-enabled, the fartherer/est lands do not seem to exist at all.

+However, in my Forge mod that re-enables the far lands, an incomplete patch (replacing the modulus fix with one that uses Long.MAX_VALUE) results in an anomaly when the long value overflows.
+This has been fixed in the latest version of my mod.

-For example, here is X/Z = +4312430307758379832:
+Here is X/Z = +4312430307758379832, in vanilla:

 ![FarLandsW1](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch5/FarLandsW1.png)